Terrarium tutorial

 Tillandsia’s care:

 - Tillandsias absorb water through their leaves not roots.
-To water your plant, dip a straw into water to collect a VERY small amount of water.
+To water your plant, dip a straw into the water to collect a VERY small amount of water.
 Place your finger at the top of the straw to suction the water into the straw.
 Drop the water directly onto the plant once a week.
 It is important that you use a small amount of water otherwise the sand will get soggy and stick to the globe.

 - Monthly, during spring and summer, you can fertilize with orchid food diluted to half strength.

-- They prefer bright, filtered light not direct sunlight.
+- They prefer bright, filtered light, not direct sunlight.